vsilaev/tascalate-memorypool/README.md

     }
 }
 ```

-To run it you should enable reflection on the internal JDK classes.
+To run the latest example you should enable reflection on the internal JDK classes.
 For non-modular applications with Java 9+:
 ```
 --add-opens=java.base/sun.nio.ch=ALL-UNNAMED